Why More People Under the Age of 60 Experience Cataracts

 3: High-tech Lens Implants May Drastically Reduce Dependence on Glasses and Contacts.

 In the early days of cataract surgery, the surgeon removed the cloudy lens and implanted a replacement lens for distance vision.
 Today, you have high-technology lens implant options that can help with near, middle, and distance vision.
 In fact, many people end up with better vision than they’ve had in years.

 According to Dr. Whitman, “As with any surgery, we can’t literally turn back time, but for those patients who have been very nearsighted, farsighted and dependent on glasses for most of their lives, cataract surgery can be a revelation.
 With the high-tech lens implants available today, we can give most patients very good quality distance, intermediate and close up vision and often get them out of glasses and contacts the majority of the time.

 “Even patients with lousy vision who don’t have cataracts ask me, ‘Hey doc, I’m tired of my glasses.
 Can I have cataract surgery with those high-tech lens implants so I don’t have to wear my glasses 100 percent of the time?’
 Depending on the patient, cataract surgery may help them get out of glasses for most of what they do.”

 Need expert advice about cataracts or other vision problems?
-Dr. Whitman and his team of experienced eye doctors and cataract surgeons in Dallas, Arlington, Plano and Mesquite are here to help.
+Our Key-Whitman Eye Center team of experienced eye doctors and cataract surgeons in Dallas, Arlington, Plano, and Mesquite is here to help.
 To learn more or to schedule an appointment, please call (214) 225-2577 or feel free to set up an appointment online.